 Unusual, persistent, or developmentally inappropriate questioning about human sexuality

-The above may be dramatic changes or could involve several subtle changes in your child’s typical behaviors.
-When looking for behavioral changes, it’s important to know what your child’s baseline is and to understand typical sexual development (for example, many young children are curious about sexuality and frequently play with their private body parts).
+The above may be dramatic or subtle changes in your child’s typical behaviors.
+When looking for behavioral changes, it’s essential to know your child’s baseline and understand typical sexual development.
+For example, many young children are curious about sexuality and frequently play with their private body parts.

 Eating more or less than usual

 Having trouble sleeping